techannihilation/TA/readme.md

 ### Prerequisites & Installing

 To install the game, 2 options :
-1 - Download the spring Engine (https://springrts.com/wiki/Download).
+1 - Download the spring/recoil Engine (https://github.com/beyond-all-reason/spring/releases).
 And Donload this repository and paste on spring/games/TA.SDD folder.
 You could play alone to test the mode.
-2 - Download a lobby, for example : https://springlobby.info/landing/index.php. then you will find a battleroom with Tech-annihilation mention.
+2 - Download a lobby, for example : https://github.com/skynet-gh/skylobby/releases . then you will find a battleroom with Tech-annihilation mention.
 You can enter in the battleroom and maps and last version will be automatically download.
+You can also use new lobby.techa-rts.com server.
+To signup visit https://lobby.techa-rts.com/signup.php .

 ## Versioning